Online & virtual notary service

 Transparent pricing

 The price you see is what you pay at the counter.
 HST applies.
+If more than one person is signing, an additional signer fee also applies.

 Booking online instead?
 Online appointments add HST plus a small card processing fee, shown in full before you pay.